Release of confidentiality letter

 In addition, each TPP country has domestic arrangements for active consultation and information exchange, which will continue as the negotiation proceeds.

-The Australian Government’s Trade Policy Statement, released in April 2011, highlights transparency as one of the five principles underpinning the Government’s approach to trade policy.
-Consistent with this approach as the TPP negotiations have progressed, the Government has held a range of meetings and teleconferences in state and territory capitals to provide updates on the progress of negotiations and to seek input from state and territory governments and other interested stakeholders.
+As the TPP negotiations have progressed, the Government has held a range of meetings and teleconferences in state and territory capitals to provide updates on the progress of negotiations and to seek input from state and territory governments and other interested stakeholders.
 Additional consultations focused on specific sectoral areas have also been held.

 Updates on the TPP negotiations are also posted on our website after the conclusion of every negotiating round.
 The Australian Government will continue to take every available opportunity to consult with stakeholders and is always open to receiving written submissions and meeting with interested parties.
 Input received through this consultation process is used to inform the Government's priorities and objectives for Australia's involvement in the TPP.